 Mr. Jake Gourley, Principal

 Jake Gourley is T.F.
-South’s newly named Principal after serving 18 years in the classroom.
+South’s Principal after serving 18 years in the classroom.
 A native of Danville, Illinois, he holds a B.A. in History with an English minor from Illinois State University and earned his M.A. in Educational Leadership from Chicago State University.
 A Lansing resident and active member of the community, Gourley was awarded the prestigious Golden Apple Award for Excellence in Teaching in 2010 which permitted him to spend a semester sabbatical studying Leadership and Education at Northwestern University.
 He was community co-chair of the committee that successfully marketed a construction referendum that helped secure a $19 million state grant for modernization and expansion at all three District 215 campuses.
 He was the recipient of the Frederick D. Drake Teaching Excellence Award from the Illinois State University Department of History in 2011 was named a Most Influential Educator by Western Illinois University in 2012.
 In addition to his responsibilities at T.F.
 South, he serves as Vice President for the Lansing Association for Community Events, Chairs the Golden Apple Academy of Educators, and sits on the Board of Directors of both the Golden Apple Foundation and A.C.
 Jaacks Credit Union.
 He is a former President of Thornton Fractional Federation of Teachers Local #683.
 In his spare time, Gourley enjoys to travel and has visited more than 20 countries.
 He is a fervent defender of high quality public education and for advancing student opportunities.
 He has been featured in Catalyst Chicago and in the textbook, “Everyone at the Table: Engaging Teachers in Evaluation Reform.”

 Mrs. Becky Szuba, Assistant Principal for Curriculum and Instruction